Ventral nerve cord: Function

+Panarthropods

 Structure

 The ventral nerve cord runs down the ventral ("belly", as opposed to back) plane of the organism.
 It is made of nervous tissue and is connected to the brain.

 Ventral nerve cord neurons are physically organized into neuromeres that process signals for each body segment.
 Anterior neuromeres control the anterior body segments, such as the forelegs, and more posterior neuromeres control the posterior body segments, such as the hind legs.
 Neuromeres are connected longitudinally, anterior to posterior, by fibrous nerve tracts called connectives.
 Pairs of hemisegments, corresponding to the left and right side of the ventral nerve cord, are connected horizontally by fibrous tracts called commissures.

-In the small worm Meara stichopi there is a pair of dorsal nerve cords instead.
+Connectome

 For the fruit fly Drosophila melanogaster, the connectome of the ventral nerve cord (and its connections to the brain) has been reconstructed down to the level of individual neurons and synapses, for both male and female flies.
 See Drosophila connectome.